Infinite-dimensional stochastic differential equations for Coulomb random point fields

-In \sref{s:6A}, we construct the $ m $-labeled process $ \uLXRm $, which is properly associated with the lower Dirichlet form $ (\ERmum , \dRmum ) $ on $ \Lmm $.
-Utilizing $ \uLXRm $, we then construct the fully labeled process $ \uLXR $ and demonstrate that $ \uLXR $ is a weak solution of \eqref{:14t} and \eqref{:14u} (\lref{l:6!}).
-Furthermore, we define the fully labeled process $ \uLX $ as the limit of $ \uLXR $, and show that the $ m $-labeled process $ \uLX^{[m]} $, derived from $ \uLX $, is associated with the lower Dirichlet form $ (\Emum , \uLmum) $ on $ \Lmm $ (\tref{l:61}).
+In \sref{s:6A}, we construct the $ m $-labeled process $ \uLXRm $, which is properly associated with the lower Dirichlet form $ \EuLdRmum $ on $ \Lmm $.
+Utilizing $ \uLXRm $, we then construct the fully labeled process $ \uLXR $ and show that $ \uLXR $ is a weak solution of the ISDEs \eqref{:14t} and \eqref{:14u} (\lref{l:61}):